-A popular anime that has elements of the reverse harem and gender bender anime, it follows Haruhi Fujioka, a scholarship student at Ouran Academy, that breaks the vase in the Host Club Room and is forced to work there for two weeks as repayment of her damages.
+A popular anime that has elements of gender bender anime, it follows Haruhi Fujioka, a scholarship student at Ouran Academy, that breaks the vase in the Host Club Room and is forced to work there for two weeks as repayment of her damages.
 She soon becomes one of their hosts but with more boyish features that make it easier to get closer to them than any other girl would be able to.

 It doesn’t take long before she gets drawn into all of the intrigues and excitements within The Host Club – from managing customers’ feelings about joining or leaving clubs; dealing with school scandals like exposing people’s secrets on-campus announcements; hosting tea parties where they serve up some really awesome desserts!
 Ouran High School Host Club is a rare gem of the shoujo genre.

 Check Out: 20 Of The Best Anime Traps That Will Confuse You